stefanofa/awesome/TOPICS.md

 *   [Blaizzy/mlx-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.

-## vision-framework

-*   [Blaizzy/mlx-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.

 ## vision-language-model

 *   [Blaizzy/mlx-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.